 This branch of methods leverages the structural information to supervise the model.
 By applying the masking/dropout-based augmentation operators (see Section \ref{sec:augmentation}) to the original structure, its corrupted versions are obtained.
 In the scenario of sequence-based recommendation, recovering the structure can be formulated as:

-Where $\tilde{\mathcal{S}}$ denotes the corrupted sequence in which a portion of items are masked (replaced with a special token [$\mathrm{mask}$]).
+where $\tilde{\mathcal{S}}$ denotes the corrupted sequence in which a portion of items are masked (replaced with a special token [$\mathrm{mask}$]).

-\textbf{BERT4Rec} \cite{sun2019bert4rec} is the first instantiation of BERT \cite{devlin2018bert} in sequential recommendation (\textbf{BERT4SessRec} \cite{chen2019bert4sessrec} is a concurrent work with almost the same idea).
-It upgrades the left-to-right training scheme in SASRec \cite{kang2018self}, and proposes to learn a bidirectional representation model.
-Technically, it randomly masks some items in the input sequences, and then predicts the ids of those masked items based on their surrounding items.
-To align the prediction phase with the training phase, it appends the token [$\mathrm{mask}$] at the end of the input sequence to indicate the item to be predicted.
+\textbf{BERT4Rec} \cite{sun2019bert4rec} is the first to use BERT \cite{devlin2018bert} for sequential recommendation, with \textbf{BERT4SessRec} \cite{chen2019bert4sessrec} being a similar concurrent work.
+It enhances the left-to-right training approach in SASRec \cite{kang2018self} by learning a bidirectional representation model.
+The method randomly masks some items in input sequences and predicts the masked items based on surrounding items.
+To indicate the item to be predicted, it appends the [$\mathrm{mask}$] token at the end of the input sequence.
 The objective is formulated as:

 where $\tilde{S}_{u}$ is the corrupted version of $S_{u}$, $S_{u}^{m}$ is the randomly masked items, and $i^{*}_{m}$ is the true masked item.
-This loss is widely used in the BERT-like generative SSR models, serving as the optimization objective of their generative pretext tasks.
+This loss is widely used in the BERT-like SSR models, serving as the optimization objective of their generative pretext tasks.